≡ Menu

 Night light on the highway.
 Pexels Image.

-General Motors and Tesla are among the bigger players in the automotive sector.
+General Motors and Tesla are among the major players in the automotive sector.
 Tesla is the first mover in the EV space.

-That said, this article explores Tesla and GM in several aspects, including revenue, margins, and profitability.
+That said, this article compares Tesla with GM in several aspects, including vehicle revenue, margins, and profitability.

 Let’s get started!